 One important aspect is the design of an effective blast pattern with proper drilling of the holes and setting charges.
 Everyone working in the mine needs to understand how to properly use personal protective gear.
 It's also essential to provide ongoing training and education to keep workers up-to-date on the latest blasting techniques and safety procedures.

 Since hard hats, safety glasses, earplugs and other parts of protective clothing are a no-brainer, there is plenty of other equipment which can be used to ensure the reduction of accidents.
 Blasts shelters are one of them.
 They are made out of steel or concrete and are used to protect the crew from the force of an explosion and potential flying debris.
 They work best in combination with the blast mats.
 Made out of heavy-duty rubber or woven materials, being placed over explosives minimize mentioned fly rock and ground vibration.
 Past usage of seismographs will also help to indicate the safe distance for miners from the blast site.

 Before beginning any blasting work, it is essential to have clear warning signs and signals in place to alert workers of the impending danger.
 They could include sirens, flashing lights, verbal warnings or message notifications directly to the personal devices or radios of all crew.
 Blasting can generate a lot of dust and fumes, which can be harmful to workers.
 What’s also important is proper ventilation equipment.
 Dust collectors or exhaust fans should be used to remove harmful particles from the air.
 If all those measures are in place, perfect.
 But still, preparation for an emergency is pivotal.
-If something really went sideways, the availability of first aid kits, fire extinguishers and other rescue equipment is a must.
+If something really went sideways, the availability of first aid kits, fire extinguishers and other underground mining safety equipment is a must.

 Inspecting the site before and after the explosion as well as monitoring it during the event is also crucial to ensure safety measures for the personnel, all assets and the mine itself.